 Overview

-The purpose of the Account Takeover (ATO) feature is to detect risks to targeted internal users by leveraging advanced analytics to detect and alert you about outbound malware, outbound phishing, and anomalous authentication or login activity.
+The purpose of the Account Takeover (ATO) feature is to detect risks to targeted internal user's by leveraging advanced analytics to detect and alert you about outbound malware, outbound phishing, and anomalous authentication or login activity.
 This helps mitigate the damage of Account takeover attacks.
 Account takeover attacks can lead to identity theft, fraud, and the loss of sensitive data.
-Account takeover allows organizations to protect their users' accounts by securing access to email and identity provider accounts within the ATO experience, as Activity details are displayed once detected, enabling efficient alert management and response.
+Account takeover allows organizations to protect their user's accounts by securing access to email and identity provider accounts within the ATO experience, as Activity details are displayed once detected, enabling efficient alert management and response.

 Prerequisites